(Disclosure: Some of the links below may be affiliate links)

 With a higher deductible, you get a lower monthly fee for your health insurance.
 For instance, here are the monthly prices for Assura for my specific case with various deductibles.

-Now, to choose, you have to estimate how much health expenses you will have.
+Now, to choose, you have to estimate how much you will have in health costs.
 With so many deductible options, it sounds complicated to select the best one.

 We can see on the graph that only two deductibles are interesting: 300 CHF and 2500 CHF.
 If you spend below 1900 CHF, the 2500 CHF deductible is the best.
 If you spend more than that, the 300 CHF deductible is the best.
 It is pretty simple, right?

-Now, if you take the highest deductible, you need to be ready to pay these fees.
+Now, if you take the highest deductible, you must be ready to pay these fees.
 You could depend on an emergency fund for that.
-If you do not have, you may want to consider starting an emergency fund.
+If you do not have one, you may consider starting an emergency fund.

 Which insurance model should you choose?